nccgroup/CollaboratorPlusPlus/README.md

 ## Collaborator Auth - Client

 ##### Running the Client
-1. Add the extension to Burp: `CollaboratorAuth-CLIENT.jar`
+1. Add the extension to Burp
+    - Note: This is the same JAR as the server.
 2. Specify the address and the port the Collaborator Auth Server is listening on within the extension config.
 3. Specify the secret configured by the server.
 4. Start the local server, this will also configure the collaborator settings within Burp for you.